adobe/aio-lib-core-errors/README.md

   'MySDK',
   // the object returned from the CreateUpdater call above Updater
   // the base class that your Error class is extending.
-CNACoreSDKError is the default /* , CNACoreSDKError */
+AioCoreSDKError is the default /* , AioCoreSDKError */
 )

 module.exports = {